-Legal matters involving family, especially children, are some of the most trying and delicate circumstances to be a part of.
-We understand that these issues are sensitive and must be dealt with compassion, empathy, and firm support.
-These issues involving the care and support of children are among the most crucial matters dealt with by the Georgia family courts.
+Legal matters involving family, especially children, are some of the most trying and delicate.
+We understand that these issues are sensitive and must be handled with compassion, empathy and firm support.
 Whether you are going through a divorce or otherwise involved in a child custody or support case, it is important to have a family law attorney who understands the system.

-At the law firm of Andrews & Sanders Law Offices in Savannah, we regularly guide clients through the process of pursuing fair and appropriate child custody and support resolutions.
-We are experienced, knowledgeable, empathetic, and dedicated.
-Contact our Savannah child support and custody lawyers for a free phone consultation to discuss your case and your options.
+At Andrews & Sanders Law Offices in Savannah, our lawyers regularly guide clients through the process of pursuing fair and appropriate child custody and support resolutions.
+We are experienced, knowledgeable and empathetic to our clients.
+Contact us for a free phone consultation to discuss your case and options.

-Read answers to some frequently asked family law questions.
+You can also read answers to some of our frequently asked family law questions.

-Anytime a couple with children gets divorced, the family court will issue a child custody order that is binding on both of the parents.
-These orders are meant to reflect the best interests of the child or children involved.
-The family courts can also issue child custody orders to unmarried parents as well.
+Any time a couple with children gets divorced, the family court will issue a child custody order that is binding on both parents.
+These orders are meant to reflect the best interests of the children involved.
+The family courts can also issue child custody orders to unmarried parents.
 All child custody decisions have two main components:

-As skilled custody and divorce lawyers in Georgia, we will evaluate your individual circumstances in light of your child custody goals and recommend an appropriate strategy for seeking a resolution that achieves those goals.
+As lawyers experienced in family law, we can evaluate your individual circumstances in light of your child custody goals and recommend an appropriate strategy.

-In an effort to avoid arbitrary child support awards, the Georgia legislature has adopted a formula for calculating child support that is largely based on the supporting parent’s income and the number of children being supported.
-However, under certain circumstances deviations from the formula are appropriate and acceptable.
-An experienced and dedicated child support lawyer, such as those at the law offices of Andrews & Sanders, can better help you understand your unique situation and aid in determining what legal path will work best for you and your children.
+In an effort to avoid arbitrary child support awards, the Georgia Legislature has adopted a formula for calculating child support that is based largely on the supporting parent’s income and the number of children being supported.
+Under certain circumstances, however, deviations from the formula are appropriate and acceptable.
+We can better help you understand your unique situation and determine what legal path will work best for you and your children.